IBMDevConnect/OpenShift-World-Tour/openshift-labs/Red Hat OpenShift on IBM Cloud - Part 1/README.md

 ![Container image](images/pic4.png)

-c) Within the Deploy Image page, enter the following for Image name from external registry: 'docker.io/openshiftroadshow/parksmap-katacoda:1.2.0'
+c) Within the Deploy Image page, enter the following for Image name from external registry: *docker.io/openshiftroadshow/parksmap-katacoda:1.2.0*

 Press tab or click outside of the text box to validate the image:

 ![registry](images/pic5.png)

 The Application Name field will be populated with **'parksmap-katacoda-app'** and the Name field with **'parksmap-katacoda'**.

 This name will be what is used for your application and the various components created that relate to it.

 Leave this as the generated value as steps given in the upcoming sections will use this name.

 d) By default, creating a deployment using the Container Image method will also create a Route for your application.

-A Route makes your application available at a publicly accessible URL.
+**A Route makes your application available at a publicly accessible URL.**

 ![route](images/pic6.png)

 Normally, you would keep this box checked, since it's very convenient to have the Route created for you.

-For the purposes of learning, un-check the box.
+For the purposes of learning, *un-check the box*.
 We'll learn more about Routes later in the tutorial, and we'll create the Route ourselves then.

 e) You are ready to deploy the existing container image.
 Click the blue Create button at the bottom of the screen.
 This should bring you back to the Topology view, where you'll see a visual representation of the application you just deployed.
 As the image deployment progresses, you'll see the ring around the 'parksmap-katacoda' deployment progress from white to light blue to blue.
 ![Application1](images/pic7.png)